-- 1. Suppliers must take steps and adopt all measures within their organisation required to eliminate all kinds or forms of forced or compulsory labour and any form of modern slavery, understood as any work or service demanded from an individual under threat of any negative consequence if such work or service is not provided. - 2.
-Suppliers shall expressly reject the use of child labour within their organisation, shall respect the minimum hiring age limits in accordance with applicable law, and shall have adequate and reliable mechanisms in place to verify the age of their professionals. - 3.
-The freedom of union association and the right to collective bargaining of professionals must be respected by suppliers, subject to the law applicable in each case. - 4.
-Suppliers must reject all discriminatory practices due to any condition or circumstance in employment and occupational matters and treat their professionals fairly and with dignity and respect. - 5.
-Labour relations between suppliers and their professionals must be based on equal opportunity, particularly between genders, non-discrimination, and the consideration of diversity and inclusion in all variables thereof. - 6.
+- 1. Suppliers shall reject all forms of forced or compulsory labour and all forms of modern slavery and must adopt within their organisation appropriate measures to eliminate all such practices and promote the adoption of such measures within their supply chain. - 2.
+Likewise, suppliers shall expressly reject the use of child labour, both within their organisation and in their supply chain, respecting the minimum hiring age limits in accordance with applicable law, and shall have adequate and reliable mechanisms in place to verify the age of their professionals. - 3.
+The freedom of union association and the right to collective bargaining of the suppliers' professionals must be respected thereby, subject to the law applicable in each case. - 4.
+Suppliers must reject all discriminatory practices due to any condition or characteristic in employment and occupational matters and treat their professionals fairly and with dignity and respect. - 5.
+Labour relations between suppliers and their professionals must be based on equal opportunity, particularly between genders, on non-discrimination due to any condition or characteristic, and on the consideration of diversity and inclusion in all variables thereof. - 6.
 Suppliers shall assess the implementation of reconciliation measures that promote respect for the personal life of their professionals and facilitate the achievement of an optimal balance between the latter and work responsibilities, with respect for applicable laws and local practices, and shall not in any case eliminate the measures established at the time of becoming a supplier of the Iberdrola Group's companies. - 7.
 Suppliers shall pay their professionals in accordance with the provisions of applicable wage laws, including minimum wages, overtime and social security benefits.